Artist Guide to Public Art: From Proposal to Contract

 But too often, talented artists enter the process underprepared.

-Not because they lack skill—but because no one has shown them how the system actually works behind the scenes.
+but because no one has shown them how the system actually works.

 • submitting a winning proposal with compelling storytelling

-Whether you’ve completed 0 or 10 public art projects—or you started in one medium and are now scaling your vision into another—this is for you.
+Whether you’ve completed 0 or 10 public art projects—or started in one medium and are now scaling your vision into another—this workshop is for you.
+This is the conversation many artists wish they had before their first commission—and even their fifth.

 • artist contracts